Why I Sucked it Up and Paid for Professional Property Investment Advise

 I was introduced to “The Property Couch”.
 I have a 30 minute each way commute, it sounded up my street, so I started listening on the way to and from work.
 The Property Couch is free and very easy to listen to, but extremely educational.
 I planned to save a 20% deposit over three years, so I had plenty of time to educate myself.

 As I listened to 100+ episodes, I began to understand why those horror stories had occurred.
-No capital growth, or even negative equity, was relatively predictable in an off the plan house and land package.
+Poor capital growth and even negative equity, was relatively predictable in an off the plan house and land package.
 Especially so in a town with low, or a single source of employment.

 Poor quality tenants who trash properties are largely predictable, and therefore avoidable, by selecting good quality properties that will attract great quality tenants, and by using professional screening and rental management.
 And buying a house in the cheapest street in town is probably not going to end well!